 Mediterranean Spice Mix

-Include any of these spices in your Mediterranean dishes and you will easily elevate their flavor without the need for salt.
+Include any of these Mediterranean spices and herbs in your Mediterranean dishes and you will easily elevate their flavor without the need for salt.

 It is best to start with small amounts until you are familiar with the spice.
 For a marinade mix with lemon and olive oil.
 You can also sprinkle on olive oil for a dip with bread.